 - (a) Where Registered Students are required to submit coursework that contributes to the module mark, PAUs should have in place published arrangements for the applying of penalties for the late submission of such work.
-Coursework that is not submitted by the initial deadline given shall be subject to a penalty applied to the mark achieved for that piece of work. - (b) If work is submitted late and no extension has been granted, then a penalty of 5% should be imposed for each day8 that the assignment is late until 0 is reached, for example, a mark of 67% would become 62% on day one, 57% on day two, and so on.
-The days counted should not include weekends, public holidays and University closed days. - (c) Those PAUs that wish to adopt a different penalty9 from that as set out above must seek the approval of the College Education Committee (or equivalent) and the Deputy Pro-Vice Chancellor (Education).
+Coursework that is not submitted by the initial deadline given shall be subject to a penalty applied to the mark achieved for that piece of work. - (b) If work is submitted late and no extension has been granted, then a penalty of 5% should be imposed for each day that the assignment is late until 0 is reached, for example, a mark of 67% would become 62% on day one, 57% on day two, and so on.
+The days counted should not include weekends, public holidays and University closed days. - (c) Those PAUs that wish to adopt a different penalty from that as set out above must seek the approval of the College Education Committee (or equivalent) and the Deputy Pro-Vice Chancellor (Education Policy and Academic Standards).
 Should this occur, the PAU must inform Students, in writing, before the new penalty can be applied.
-A rationale to explain the decision to introduce a different penalty should also be contained. - (d) Assignments should be marked in the normal way and penalties applied afterwards. - (e) The original mark and the penalty should be clearly indicated in documentation submitted to Boards of Examiners.
-In exceptional circumstances, Boards of Examiners may modify decisions that have been implemented in accordance with standard procedures, but which seem excessively harsh or generous.
+A rationale to explain the decision to introduce a different penalty should also be contained.